kubiklabs/cosmos-protos/unversioned_protos.md

     1. tokenfactory

 ## celestia
+- v0.9.0:
+    1. proto/cosmos/base/query/v1beta1 (is not present as a module but has proto file in proto directory)
+    2. payment
+    3. qgb
+    4. da (is not present as a module but has proto file in proto directory)
+    5. third_party/proto
+        [confio, cosmos_proto, gogoproto, google, tendermint]
+    6. unusual cosmos-sdk version (also there is a replace command in this and v0.9.0 go.mod)
+- v0.8.0:
+    1. proto/cosmos/base/query/v1beta1 (is not present as a module but has proto file in proto directory)
+    2. payment
+    3. qgb
+    4. da (is not present as a module but has proto file in proto directory)
+    5. third_party/proto
+        [confio, cosmos_proto, gogoproto, google, tendermint]
+- v0.7.0:
+    1. proto/cosmos/base/query/v1beta1 (is not present as a module but has proto file in proto directory)
+    2. payment
+    3. qgb
+    4. da (is not present as a module but has proto file in proto directory)
+    5. third_party/proto
+        [confio, cosmos_proto, gogoproto, google, tendermint]
+- v0.6.0:
+    1. proto/cosmos/base/query/v1beta1 (is not present as a module but has proto file in proto directory)
+    2. payment
+    3. qgb
+    4. third_party/proto
+        [confio, cosmos_proto, gogoproto, google, tendermint]
 - v0.5.0:
     1. proto/cosmos/base/query/v1beta1 (is not present as a module but has proto file in proto directory)
     2. payment